Peppermint Oil

 How to Use Peppermint Oil for Gut Health

-Peppermint oil can be taken internally in the form of enteric-coated capsules, which can help to deliver the oil directly to the intestines where it is needed most.
-It can also be diluted and applied topically to the abdomen to help relieve symptoms of bloating and gas.
+Peppermint oil can be used in a variety of ways to support gut health.
+It can be taken internally in the form of enteric-coated capsules to help target the gut directly.
+It can also be diluted and applied topically to the abdomen to help relieve digestive discomfort.

 Supplements for Gut microbiome